-How the Doobie Brothers Lost Their Comeback Momentum on ‘Brotherhood’
+Why the Doobie Brothers’ Comeback Fell Flat on ‘Brotherhood’

 Cycles, the 1989 album that reunited much of the Doobie Brothers' early lineup, was a strong return to form that saw the group returning to the Top 10 for the first time in a decade.
 But they weren't able to build on that success on the follow-up LP, Brotherhood, which arrived in stores on April 15, 1991.